 - The Master Plan of Evangelism – Robert Coleman

-go to site 7.
-What would you say to someone who is trying to decide whether or not to come to STAND conference?
+7. What would you say to someone who is trying to decide whether or not to come to STAND conference?

 I have been to every Stand conference and each year I think they get better.
 I particularly like meeting up with like-minded Christians who love the gospel and who are passionate about His Word.
 The messages are always encouraging.
 They are messages that enlarge your view of Christ that results in your wanting to know Him more.
 It is the one conference I will not miss.